o3de/o3de/Gems/AWSGameLift/cdkv1/README.md

 You can also deploy a support stack which is used to upload local build files to S3 and provide GameLift access to the S3 objects when create GameLift builds.
 The local build path needs to be specified in the [sample fleet configurations](aws_gamelift/fleet_configurations.py) if the feature is enabled.
-Otherwise, an existing build id is required.
+Otherwise an existing build id is required.

 ```